‘Tiger King’ star ‘Doc’ Antle and Va. ‘roadside zoo’ owner indicted on wildlife trafficking charges

 WINCHESTER, Va.
-(WAVY) – Bhagavan “Doc” Antle, one of the main figures in Netflix’s popular “Tiger King” documentary, faces multiple wildlife trafficking charges.
+(WAVY) — Bhagavan “Doc” Antle, one of the main figures in Netflix’s popular “Tiger King” documentary, faces multiple wildlife trafficking charges after an investigation by Virginia Attorney General Mark Herring’s Animal Law Unit.

 Antle has been charged with one felony count of wildlife trafficking, one felony count of conspiracy to wildlife traffic, four misdemeanor counts of conspiracy to violate the Endangered Species Act, and nine misdemeanor counts of animal cruelty.